sroccaserra/object-lua/Readme.md

 [Deprecated]

-I now prefer to use proper [prototype-based object oriented programming][pbp], in both Lua and JavaScript.
+I now prefer to use native [prototype-based object oriented programming][pbp], in both Lua and JavaScript.

 For inspiration, you can look at these JS refs: